-Irrigation and Drainage Ditches: Apply 5 to 15 pounds per acre to control most annual weeds shown above.
+Irrigation and Drainage Ditches: Apply 4 to 12 quarts per acre to control most annual weeds shown in the preceding table.
 Apply only when water is not in the ditch.
 For irrigation ditches, apply during the non-crop season and when ditch is not in use.
 Minimize movement of this product with irrigation water to avoid crop injury.
-It is essential that the herbicide be fixed in the soil by moisture.
+The herbicide must be fixed in the soil by moisture.
 Apply before expected seasonal rainfall, if possible, when soil in the ditch is still moist.
 Following treatment, if rainfall has not totaled at least 4 inches, fill ditch with water and allow to stand for 72 hours; drain off any waste water remaining before using ditch.
-Do not treat any ditch area into which roots of trees or other desirable plants may extend, as injury may result.
+Do not treat any ditch area into which roots of trees or other desirable plants may extend as injury may result.